top of page

 Hut Captains Are Responsible For:

-• Giving a talk whenever there is a changeover of guests at dinner, covering the points listed here
+• Giving a talk at dinner whenever there is a changeover of guests, covering the points listed here.

 Cancelation Policy